 - A risk assessment is carried out for each child with long-term medical conditions that require ongoing medication.
 This is the responsibility of the Head of Lower School alongside the key staff.
-Other medical or social care may need to be involved in the risk assessment. - Parents will also contribute to a risk assessment.
+Other medical or social care may need to be involved in the risk assessment. - Parents may also contribute to a risk assessment.
 They should understand the routines and activities and point out anything which they think may be a risk factor for their child.
-If appropriate, they may also be shown around the setting. - For some medical conditions key staff will need to have training in a basic understanding of the condition as well as how the medication is to be administered correctly.
+If appropriate, they may also be shown around the setting. - For some medical conditions, key staff will need to have training in a basic understanding of the condition as well as how the medication is to be administered correctly.
 Staff training needs form the part of the risk assessment. - The risk assessment includes vigorous activities and any other school activities that may give cause for concern regarding an individual child's health needs. - A separate risk assessment is written if taking medicines on outings outside of the school grounds and the child's GP's advice or the School Nurse's advice is sought, if necessary, where there are concerns. - A health care plan for the child is drawn up based upon information from the parent and advice from the child's doctor.
-A copy of this information is given to the Head of Lower School and the Deputy Head of Upper School and will be available to the relevant staff members via SIMS. - The health care plan will include the measures to be taken in an emergency.
-Emergency Adrenaline Autoinjector and Emergency Salbutamol inhalers are available and stored in the medical room (See Appendix 4 and Appendix 5). - The health care plan is reviewed annually or more frequently if necessary.
-This includes reviewing the medication, for example changes to the medication or the dosage, any side effects noted etc. Any changes to the health care plan will be discussed with parents. - Lists of children with long-term medical conditions are displayed in the staffrooms on both sites and in the medical room.
+A copy of this information is given to the Head of Lower School and the Deputy Head of Upper School and will be available to the relevant staff members via the Medical Tracker. - The health care plan will include the measures to be taken in an emergency (see Appendix 5). - The health care plan is reviewed annually or more frequently if necessary.
+This includes reviewing the medication, for example, changes to the medication or the dosage, any side effects noted etc. Any changes to the health care plan will be discussed with parents. - Lists of children with long-term medical conditions are displayed in the staffrooms on both sites and in the medical room.